Strategyproof Multi-Item Exchange Under Single-Minded Dichotomous Preferences: Weak consistency implies strategyproofness

 Since $i$ is satisfied with respect to $D_i$ in all the cases, it contradicts the assumption that $i$ benefited from misreporting $(e_i', D_i')$. \end{proof}

-Our proof technique is along the same lines as Theorem 2 of \citet{Hatf05a}.
+Our proof technique is along the same lines as Theorem 2 of \citet{Hatf05a} who proved that for exchange markets with dichotomous preferences and single-unit demands and endowments, any consistent mechanism is strategyproof.
 In contrast to the result by \citet{Hatf05a}, (1) our result applies to any exchange market where agents can have any number of items (2) it considers a property which is weaker than the consistency property used by him and (3) it explicitly uses the S-IR requirement which was implicitly used in the proof by \citeauthor{Hatf05a}.
 As a corollary, we recover the central result from the paper by \citeauthor{Hatf05a}.
 Since we focus on the S-IR requirement explicitly, it leads to a better understanding when the more permissive requirement of IR is used.

-\begin{corollary}[Theorem 2 of \citet{Hatf05a}] For exchange markets with dichotomous preferences and single-unit demands and endowments, any consistent mechanism $K$ is strategyproof. \end{corollary}